-The folder is bright orange; bright like a hunting vest or a parking cone—neon really if I had to describe it.
-It’s giant too; a spiral bound notebook of the largest available size, stuffed full with papers and notes, well-loved and often used, the binding on the back starting to come unhinged.
+The folder is bright orange; bright like a hunting vest or a parking cone—neon, really, if I had to describe it.
+It’s giant too; a spiral-bound notebook of the largest available size, stuffed full of papers and notes, well-loved and often used, the binding on the back starting to come unhinged.
 It’s really quite hard for me to believe, knowing this, that he missed it sitting in his homework bin.

 But he did.

 My sixth-grade son packed his backpack, walked out the door, and went to school without this very important, very bright orange folder.

 If I’m honest, my first reaction is not one I’m proud of; my first reaction was one of annoyance.
 This child, who has my whole heart and then some, is trying each and every morning.
 It’s a constant battle of “did you brush your teeth?” and “don’t forget your lunch.”
 And considering he’s almost 12 and now in middle school, I’ve grown a bit weary of the struggle.
 I was also, if I’m really honest with you, feeling quite selfish.
 I really didn’t want to get dressed and take that folder in.
 I had other things I would much rather be doing.
 And I really needed the extra cup of coffee I was brewing as I sat and pondered this latest forgotten piece.

 But maybe most of all, I knew without a doubt, what others would say about the whole situation.
 I’ve read a million and one parenting books.
 I’ve Love and Logic-ed the heck out of my kids.
 I know I don’t want to be a helicopter mom and I know kids need to learn from their mistakes—natural consequences being much preferred to parent-implemented punishments.
 I knew that taking that folder up to the school and doing the parental walk of shame would be, by all accounts, potentially enabling future bad habits of forgetfulness and expectations of rescue.